metadaddy/b2-transcoder-front-end/b2-transcoder-worker/README.md

 # B2 Transcoder Worker

-The Backblaze B2 Transcoder Proof-of-Concept comprises this lightweight Flask worker app and a web app implemented with Django and JavaScript.
+The [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) Transcoder Proof-of-Concept comprises this lightweight [Flask](https://palletsprojects.com/p/flask/) worker app and a web app implemented with [Django](https://www.djangoproject.com) with a JavaScript front end.
 Together, they implement a simple video hosting site.

-See the B2 Transcoder Web App for for an explanation of how the two apps interoperate.
+See the [B2 Transcoder Web App](https://github.com/Backblaze-B2-Samples/b2-transcoder-web-app) for for an explanation of how the two apps interoperate.

 ## Prerequisites